Hard Rock Nightmare (1988)

 Some time ago, young Jimmy was terrorized by his grampa who claims to be a vampire and a werewolf.
 (A "werewumpire", if I may) Unfortunately for the old geezer, Jim took all of this seriously and hammers a stake down at grampa's heart, much to the tyke and his gramma's horror.

-One dream about his friends being zombies later, Jim and his buds makes it to the house, rehearsing and sleeping with the girls as they planned, only to have one of them lose his noggin from an apparent werewolf attack.
+One dream about his friends being zombies later, Jim and his buds make it to the house, rehearsing and sleeping with the girls as they planned, only to have one of them lose his noggin from an apparent werewolf attack.
 Perhaps the old coot's crazy talk of being Grampa Munster wasn't crazy afterall!

 From that point on, Hard Rock Nightmare tackles down all known slasher movie trite such as people leaving the group and splitting up to find help (inevitably falling prey to the werewolf's claws), POV shots of the monster heavy-breathing, and a few stereotyped characters getting their just desserts, just to name a few overused ones.

-But for a film to end up this obscure, I would say the reason for this is that Hard Rock Nightmare was barely bloody and can be repetitive with its killings as a monster/slasher hybrid, something that may not sit well with the fact that the horror action also took a while to start.
-Thankfully, I still found some strengths that evened out the flaws, like how the movie was done away with a fair amount of cheese and a slightly comedic tone that it can be distracting enough to be hilarious, passing the running time loads of laughably bad performances that went sorta well with the silly situation, fever dreams, and the over-the-top twist reveal that felt more fitting with a Saturday morning cartoon, but doltish enough to be acceptable.
+But for a film to end up this obscure, I would say the reason for this is Hard Rock Nightmare's barely bloody and can be repetitive with its killings as a monster/slasher hybrid, something that may not sit well with the fact that the horror action also takes a while to start.
+Thankfully, I still found some strengths from it to even out the flaws, like how the movie is done away with a fair amount of cheese and a slightly comedic tone that it can be distracting enough to be hilarious, passing the running time with loads of laughably bad performances that went sorta well with the silly situation, fever dreams, and the over-the-top twist reveal that felt more fitting with a Saturday morning cartoon, but doltish enough to be acceptable.
+It also helps that the the songs featured here are pretty good, particularly the number the band played during the opening.

 As a horror flick, Hard Rock Nightmare fails to be terrifying despite the attempted monster and slasher movie scares but it makes up quite a lot with its tongue-in-cheek scripting and campiness.
-It's as straightforward as it can with its approach and lovers of horror of the Cheddar kind can definitely find something to appreciate from this gem as one of the few epitomes of an entertaining popcorn flick!
+It's as straightforward as it can with its approach and lovers of horror of the cheddar kind can definitely find something to appreciate from this gem as one of the few epitomes of an entertaining popcorn flick!
 See it if you can coz it is worth the hunt!

 Bodycount: